nachoperez714/spaceBot/README.md

 You can have different types of encounters while exploring the galaxy:

-Planets: you have a chance to either gain or lose provisions
+-Planets: you have a chance to either gain or lose provisions

-Ships: you have a chance to either gain fuel or lose hull

-Black holes: you spend extra fuel
+-Ships: you have a chance to either gain fuel or lose hull -Black holes: you spend extra fuel

-Portals: you get transported to a random location in the map

-Space stations: you get an increase in your lowest resource
+-Portals: you get transported to a random location in the map -Space stations: you get an increase in your lowest resource

-Debris: you have a chance to either gain or lose hull

-Higher Beings: you have a chance to either gain a tremendous amount of resources or instantly die
+-Debris: you have a chance to either gain or lose hul -Higher Beings: you have a chance to either gain a tremendous amount of resources or instantly die